AppForce1/do-ios.com/src/content/agenda/2024-workshop-daniel.md

 ---
-title: 'Workshop: Getting ready for Swift 6'
+title: "Workshop: Getting ready for Swift 6"
-date: '2024-11-12'
+date: "2024-11-12"
-time: '09:00'
+time: "09:00"
-name: 'Daniel Steinberg'
+name: "Daniel Steinberg"
-image: '/images/hosts/2023/daniel.webp'
+image: "/images/hosts/2023/daniel.webp"
-type: 'Workshop'
+type: "Workshop"
-summary: 'Join Daniel Steinberg for a workshop that is not a deep dive so much as a survey'
+summary: "Join Daniel Steinberg for a workshop that is not a deep dive so much as a survey"
 ---

 More info soon…